Serverless Architecture For Nonprofits

 Top Tools to Get Started

-5. Firebase: A BaaS platform that simplifies backend development for web and mobile applications.
+- Firebase: A BaaS platform for building mobile and web applications.

 Comparison of Popular Frameworks